Ascension-Addons/TrinketMenu/README.md

-# Addon Name
+# TrinketMenu

-This is the repository for <Addon Name>.
+This is the repository for TrinketMenu.
 Modified for Ascension.gg.